Reflecting telescope

 A reflecting telescope (also called a reflector) is a telescope that uses a single or a combination of curved mirrors that reflect light and form an image.
 The reflecting telescope was invented in the 17th century by Isaac Newton as an alternative to the refracting telescope which, at that time, was a design that suffered from severe chromatic aberration.
 Although reflecting telescopes produce other types of optical aberrations, it is a design that allows for very large diameter objectives.
 Almost all of the major telescopes used in astronomy research are reflectors.
 Many variant forms are in use and some employ extra optical elements to improve image quality or place the image in a mechanically advantageous position.
 Since reflecting telescopes use mirrors, the design is sometimes referred to as a catoptric telescope.

 From the time of Newton to the 19th century, the mirror itself was made of metal – usually speculum metal.
 This type included Newton's first designs and the largest telescope of the 19th century, the Leviathan of Parsonstown with a 6 ft wide metal mirror.
-In the 19th century a new method using a block of glass coated with very thin layer of silver began to become more popular by the turn of the century.
-Common telescopes which led to the Crossley and Harvard reflecting telescopes, which helped establish a better reputation for reflecting telescopes as the metal mirror designs were noted for their drawbacks.
-Chiefly the metal mirrors only reflected about of the light and the metal would tarnish.
-After multiple polishings and tarnishings, the mirror could lose its precise figuring needed.
+However, speculum metal mirrors reflected only about of the light and tarnished easily, thus requiring frequent re-polishings.
+By the mid-19th century, the use of silvered-glass mirrors in reflecting telescopes had become more popular due to their relative cheapness and resistance to tarnish.

-Reflecting telescopes became extraordinarily popular for astronomy and many famous telescopes, such as the Hubble Space Telescope, and popular amateur models use this design.
-In addition, the reflection telescope principle was applied to other electromagnetic wavelengths, and for example, X-ray telescopes also use the reflection principle to make image-forming optics.
+Reflecting telescopes have become extraordinarily popular, from famous, large-scale telescopes, such as the Hubble Space Telescope, all the way down to smaller amateur models.
+In addition, the reflection telescope principle was applied to other electromagnetic wavelengths; for example, X-ray telescopes similarly use the reflection principle to make image-forming optics.